silverdonkey/k8s-spring-boot-graceful-shutdown/README.md

-# Conainerized Spring Boot app - graceful shutdown Demo
+# Containerized Spring Boot app - graceful shutdown Demo
 This is a simple project which demonstrates the pitfalls with the graceful shutdown configuration in a Spring Boot microservice deployt as Docker container.
-- Alpine Linux with JRE-8
+- Alpine Linux with JDK-18
-- Spring Boot 2.3.4
+- Spring Boot 2.7.4
 - InteliJ
 - Using a [shell as pre-start hook](java-run.sh) to start the spring-boot app.
 The [exec](https://en.wikipedia.org/wiki/Exec_(system_call)) portion of the bash command is important because it replaces the bash process with your server, so that the shell only exists momentarily at start!
 - Use "docker stop < container-id >" to send SIGTERM signal to the container